anbox-cloud/discourse-docs/exp/anbox-cloud.md

 *\* When purchasing the Anbox Cloud Appliance through the AWS Marketplace, the Ubuntu Pro subscription does not include vendor support.*

-[note type="information" status="Tip"]
-We recommend to always start with the Anbox Cloud Appliance.
+Always start with the Anbox Cloud Appliance.
 You can expand to a full Anbox Cloud installation later.
-[/note]

 ## Anbox Cloud Components